hrbrmstr/splashr/README.md

 -   `splash_har`:	Return information about Splash interaction with a website in HAR format.
 -   `splash_html`:	Return a HTML snapshot of a current page.
 -   `splash_png`:	Return a screenshot of a current page in PNG format.
+-   `splash_user_agent:	Overwrite the User-Agent header for all further requests.
+NOTE: There are many "helper" user agent strings to go with `splash_user_agent`.
+Look for objects in `splashr` starting with `ua_`.

 `httr` helpers.
 These help turn various bits of `splashr` objects into `httr`-ish things: